Michigan State Logo - Football Archives

 MSU Shield Logo

 The MSU Shield Logo was first introduced for the 2010 season and is an element from the two-year rebranding partnership with Nike.
-The MSU Shield Logo appears on the center facemask holder on the front of the current helmets.
+The MSU Shield Logo appears on the nose bumper on the front of the current helmets.

 New Michigan State Logo